AGRINFO AGRINFO logo

 Commission Delegated Regulation (EU) 2021/1698 with procedural requirements for the recognition of organic control authorities and control bodies

-Regulation (EU) 2018/848 of the European Parliament and of the Council on organic production and labelling of organic products
+Regulation (EU) 2018/848 on organic production and labelling of organic products

 Sources

-Draft Commission Delegated Regulation as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products
+Regulation (EU) 2025/2651 as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to clarify criteria for placing organic products on a high-risk list
+EU clarifies criteria for placing organic products on a high-risk list

-Draft Commission Delegated Regulation as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products
+Regulation (EU) 2025/2651 as regards certain criteria for the establishment of the list of high-risk third countries and high-risk products

 What is changing and why?

 The European Union (EU) is establishing a list of organic products where there is a high risk of non-compliance with EU organic rules, and the countries in which they are produced.
-These products will be subject to more frequent controls (identity and physical checks) by control authorities/bodies.
+These products are subject to more frequent controls (identity and physical checks) by control authorities/control bodies.

-The criteria for high-risk listing are currently based on established (proven) cases of non-compliance.
-However, in many cases there is a high level of suspicion of non-compliance, but it is difficult for control bodies to prove.
-In this draft Regulation the European Commission proposes to also allow products where there is suspected non-compliance to be placed on the high-risk products list.
+The criteria for high-risk listing were previously based on established (proven) cases of non-compliance.
+However, in many cases, although there is a high level of suspicion of non-compliance, it is difficult for control bodies to prove.
+In this Regulation, the European Commission allows products where there is suspected non-compliance to be placed on the high-risk products list.

 Actions